DC-BENCH: Dataset Condensation Benchmark: Empirical studies

 \subsection{Transferability}

-We evaluated the transferability of different condensation methods on the 3 datasets with IPC 1, 10 and 50 using the 4 architectures described previously.
-As showing in Figure \ref{fig:transfer}, the performance of all synthetic methods drop when transferring to other architectures.
+We evaluate the transferability of different condensation methods on the 3 datasets with IPC 1, 10 and 50 using the 5 architectures described previously.
+As showing in Figure \ref{fig:transfer}, the performance of all synthetic methods drops when transferring to other architectures.
 Moreover, \textbf{the relative ranking of different condensed dataset might not necessarily be preserved when transferred to different architectures}.
-For instance, on CIFAR-100, while DC outperforms KMeans-emb on ConvNet, it falls behind on ResNet architecture.
+For instance, on CIFAR-100, while DC outperforms K-Center on ConvNet, it falls behind on ResNet architecture.
 Another example is on CIFAR-10, where we see that the dataset learned by the top-notch method, TM, transfers poorly to MLP networks.
-In addition, we observe that \textbf{our KMeans-emb achieves the better transferability than several data-synthesis methods} (Table \ref{table:transfer}).
+In addition, we observe that \textbf{K-Center achieves the better transferability than several condensation methods} (Table \ref{table:transfer}).

 One particular observation we want to point out is that \textbf{none of the condensation methods we tested perform well when transferred to large models like ResNet152}.
 We conjecture that it is because the larger ResNet152 might require more data to optimize than models of much smaller size, such as ConvNet.
 This is evidenced by the fact that ResNet152 performs worse than any other architecture on random selection with small IPCs.
-To further verify it, we trained ResNet152 with 300 randomly selected images per class and obtain an accuracy of 45.59\%; When the IPC is increased to 1,000, ResNet152 achieves 70.29\% accuracy, gradually gaining back its full potential.
+To further verify it, we trained ResNet152 with 300 randomly selected images per class and obtain an accuracy of 45.59\%; When the IPC reaches 1,000, ResNet152 achieves 70.29\% accuracy, gradually gaining back its full potential.

 This result serves as an extra piece of evidence that a good condensed method should operate robustly under different compression ratios.
 Please refer to appendix for the numerical results.

+\textbf{Key Takeaways 1:} Dataset synthesis methods' performance drops on other architectures.\\ \textbf{Key Takeaways 2:} None of the condensation methods transfer well to large models such as ResNet152.\\ \textbf{Key Takeaways 3:} The relative ranking of different methods may not be preserved when transferring to different architectures.